Wackerbarth Castle (A)

 Stolpen Castle (D)

-Count Wackerbarth was also the responsible commander-in-chief for Stolpen Castle.
-Not only the Hussites, Swedes, Prussians or French have changed the fortress over the years, but also the plague and fires have left their traces.
-However, the castle has not gained its renown through wars or disasters, but the cabals schemed at the Saxon court, which Stolpen owes its most famous and longest staying resident: Countess Cosel.
-The mistress once favoured by Augustus the Strong had turned into a political threat to the Elector and came to be incarcerated at Stolpen Castle.
-During her more than forty years of imprisonment, anything regarding her case was dealt with by Count Wackerbarth’s office.
-He is said to have been a true gentleman having conceded arrest privileges to her behind Augustus the Strong’s back.
-Even today, visitors will enjoy breathtaking views out to Upper Lusatia and also to Saxon Switzerland.
+His term of office also saw the incarceration of Countess Cosel.
+The mistress once favoured by Augustus the Strong had turned into a political threat to the Elector and King of Poland and was therefore held captive at Stolpen for almost 50 years until her death.
+Count von Wackerbarth is said to have been a true gentleman having conceded arrest privileges to her behind Augustus the Strong’s back.
+Even today, visitors will enjoy breathtaking views from Countess Cosel’s chambers out to Upper Lusatia and also to Saxon Switzerland.

-Christoph August von Wackerbarth was born on 22 March 1662 in Kogel near Schwerin and came to Dresden at the age of 23.
-The young pageboy soon aroused the interest of Elector John George II by his comprehensive education.
-The Elector provided him with the means to set out on educational journeys to Italy, Greece and Hungary.
-He proved to have complex knowledge, above all, in military matters, particularly with regard to the organisation and training of soldiers.
-The Count was also interested in painting and civil engineering.
-Under his supervision as General Director and Senior Inspector of all civil and military buildings, he had great influence on the building of the Dresden Frauenkirche and the Japanese Palace.
-As General Adjutant of the Saxon Army, General Director for Civil Engineering in Saxony and Governor of the City of Dresden, Count von Wackerbarth became one of the most influential people at court and a close confidant to Augustus the Strong.
-He left traces all over Saxony that can still be seen today.
-Why not take a stroll in good weather and visit his romantic retirement home Wackerbarth Castle, for example, or Koenigstein Fortress towering high above the Elbe river.
-Enjoy!
+Christoph August von Wackerbarth was born on March 22, 1662 near Schwerin and came to Dresden at the age of 23.
+When, for his comprehensive education, the young pageboy aroused the interest of Elector John George III, he provided him with the means to set out on educational journeys to Italy, Greece and Hungary.
+Von Wackerbarth proved to have extensive knowledge, above all in military matters.
+The fact that he was also well versed in painting and civil engineering is testified by his work as General Director and Senior Inspector of all civil and military buildings.
+As General Adjutant of the Saxon Army, General Director for Civil Engineering in Saxony and Governor of the City of Dresden, Count von Wackerbarth was a close confidant to Augustus the Strong.